Huskberry/Tictactanium/README.md

 # Tictactanium: Haptic Feedback Device for the Audio-Visual Impaired

-Tictactanium is a wrist-worn, noninvasive haptic feedback device designed to make the world more accessible for people with audio and visual impairments.
+Tictactanium is a wrist-worn or vest-based noninvasive haptic feedback device designed to make the world more accessible for people with audio and visual impairments.
 With its cost-effective approach (less than $100), this technology has the potential to open up new avenues for an otherwise marginalized audience.

 ## Etymology of The Name